Kassena: Society

-Traditional Kassena society is grouped into chiefdoms, five of whom are predominant:Navrongo, Paga, Chiana, Kayoro, Katiu and Nakon.
+Traditional Kassena society is grouped into chiefdoms, six of whom are predominant: Navrongo, Paga, Chiana, Kayoro, Katiu and Nakon.

 Home call

 The Belgian anthropologist, Ann Cassiman, conducted detailed ethnographic accounts of the Kassena.
 In her book “Stirring Life: Women's Paths and Places Among the Kasena of Northern Ghana”, she elaborates on the material culture, rituals and social practices as experienced in a rural Kassena village.
 This research also led to a museum exhibition entitled 'Home Call', housed by the Museum Aan de Stroom (MAS) in Antwerp, Belgium.